Samantha Rayner Serves Up A Serious Look In A Skintight White Dress On Instagram

 In the racy shot, Samantha looked beautiful in a skintight white dress.
 The garment fastened behind her neck and showed off her toned arms and shoulders.
 The dress clung tightly to her bust, tiny waist, and curvy hips.
 It flaunted her round booty and killer legs as well.

 She posed in her kitchen for the photo as she pushed her hip to the side and wrapped one arm around her midsection.
 Her other hand came up to touch her face as she gave a smoldering stare into the lens.
-She accessorized her outfit with a pair of dangling earrings and a pink and blue handbag, which she slung over her shoulder.
+She accessorized her outfit with a pair of dangling earrings and a pink-and-blue handbag, which she slung over her shoulder.

 Samantha had her long, dark hair parted in the center and styled in straight strands that fell down her back.
 The tops of her hair were pulled into two top knots high on her head.